 Myth 3: Federation is more important than encryption

-- transport encryption (encrypting traffic between your client and your server)
+- Transport encryption (encrypting traffic between your client and your server)

-- server-side encryption at rest (encrypting your data on the server if not in use)
+- Server-side encryption at rest (encrypting your data on the server if not in use)

-- end-to-end encryption (encrypting traffic between your client and the client your dialog partner)
+- End-to-end encryption (encrypting traffic between your client and the client your dialog partner)

 Myth 4: Oh, you don’t trust your admin?
 Run your own server!

-This is half a myth and mostly stated to bid defiance: Federation advocates tell you that federation is a privacy feature, you insist on the opposite due to reasons mentioned above and then they tell you: “Oh, you don’t trust your admin?
-Run your own server!”.
+This is half a myth and mostly stated to bid defiance: Federation advocates tell you that federation is a privacy feature, you insist on the opposite due to reasons mentioned above, and then they tell you: “Oh, you don’t trust your admin?
+Run your own server!”

 However, your own server doesn’t guarantee that your data stays on your server when using federation.
 For instance, some Mastodon instances mirror messages of other instances.
 Moreover, people can share your content, of course.
 When using XMPP, some of your account data is shared with other servers to be able to chat.
-Furthermore, your server provider most likely logs your server usage and is able to track who connects to your server.
+Furthermore, your server provider most likely logs your server usage and can track who connects to your server.

-In summary, you get a little more control over your data and metadata but you have to maintain your own server and pay for it.
+In summary, you get a little more control over your data and metadata, but you have to maintain your own server and pay for it.

 On the other hand, federation neither automatically means more security nor privacy.